dlkzous/scrumapp/README.md

 - Run gulp startdb if the database is not yet started
 - Run gulp seed to populate test data into the database
 - Run gulp test to run the tests
+- Run gulp cleardb to clear the seed data from the database
+- Run gulp stopdb to stop the database

 Author: Kushal D'Souza